alexjungaalto/FederatedLearning/README.md

-# Welcome to CS-E4740 - Federated Learning
+# CS-E4740 — Federated Learning

-### This master-level course is offered in Spring 2025 at [Aalto University](https://www.aalto.fi/en)

-**Enrollment Options:**

-- **Finnish University (or University of Applied Sciences) Students**
-  Please contact your study administrator for enrollment details.

-- **Open Access**
-  Anyone interested in following the course without formal enrollment can [subscribe to the course mailing list](https://forms.gle/dDhK1x9BQVra5cm68).

----

-### Course Content

-see the [course site](https://FederatedLearningAalto.github.io) for more info.

----
+*Spring 2025 · Aalto University*

+This is the official GitHub material repository for course **CS-E4740 Federated Learning**, a Master's level course offered at Aalto University.
+The repository contains selected course material, including code examples, assignments, and lecture notes—most notably the Springer textbook *Federated Learning: From Theory to Practice*.

-## Abstract
+## Course Overview

-Federated Learning (FL) is a decentralized approach to training machine learning models, designed to retain local data privacy by training models without centralizing datasets.
+**Federated Learning (FL)** is a privacy-preserving, decentralized paradigm for training machine learning models without sharing raw data.
+This course provides a mathematical and practical introduction to FL, combining elements of optimization, machine learning, and systems design.
-This course covers the fundamental linear algebra and calculus needed to analyze and design FL systems, focusing on real-world applications like weather forecasting and healthcare.

-Participants will learn:
+**Key topics include:**

-- to formulate FL applications as optimization problems
+- Formulating FL applications as optimization problems
-- to design FL algorithms using distributed optimization
+- Designing algorithms using distributed and federated optimization
-- about key requirements for trustworthy AI
+- Understanding and implementing requirements for **trustworthy AI**
-- to critically evaluate the trustworthiness of FL systems
+- Evaluating privacy, robustness, and fairness in FL systems

----
+Applications discussed include domains such as **weather forecasting** and **personalized healthcare**.

+See the [course website](https://federatedlearningaalto.github.io/) for more information.

 ## References

-- A. Jung, "Machine Learning: The Basics," Springer, Singapore, 2022.
-Available via Aalto Library: [here](https://primo.aalto.fi/discovery/search?query=any,contains,machine%20learning%20the%20basics&tab=LibraryCatalog&search_scope=MyInstitution&vid=358AALTO_INST:VU1&lang=en&offset=0).
-[Preprint](https://mlbook.cs.aalto.fi).
+- A. Jung, *Machine Learning: The Basics*, Springer, Singapore, 2022.
+  Available via Aalto Library.
+Preprint also available.

-- A. Jung, "Federated Learning: From Theory to Practice," Aalto University, 2024. [click me](material/FLBook.pdf)
+- A. Jung, “Federated Learning: From Theory to Practice”, <i>arXiv e-prints</i>, Art. no. arXiv:2505.19183, 2025. doi:10.48550/arXiv.2505.19183.
----

-## Copyright and License
+## License and Attribution

-This material is provided for educational and research purposes.
-Free use and redistribution are permitted with appropriate attribution.
-Please credit **CS-E4740 - Federated Learning, Aalto University** in any shared or derived works.
+All materials in this repository are provided for **educational and research purposes**.
+Free to use and redistribute with proper attribution.

-**Preferred Citation:**
+**Preferred citation:**

-A. Jung, "Federated Learning: From Theory to Practice," Aalto University, 2022.
+A. Jung, “Federated Learning: From Theory to Practice”, <i>arXiv e-prints</i>, Art. no. arXiv:2505.19183, 2025. doi:10.48550/arXiv.2505.19183.